Matrix-Forum/Industrial-SIG/Protocol-Directory/README.md

-# Industrial IoT Protocol Directory
+# Industrial IoT Protocol Knowledge

 Lists all main machine interface protocols and links to get more information

-This repository is a directory for a variety of machine interface protocols
+This repository is an open source knowledgebase of a variety of machine interface protocols used in Industrial IoT.

 1. [MODBUS](MODBUS.md)